HDRsoft logo

-FAQ on Lightroom Export Plug-in to Photomatix Pro
+FAQ Export to Photomatix Pro Plugin for Lightroom

 I checked the automatic re-import but the processed file is not re-imported